jopemachine/my-dev-env-mac/README.md

 # My Dev-Env for MacOS

-Just personal development configs on macOS
+Just personal development configs on macOS.

+I wrote this because of saving and sharing my configs.

 **Table of Contents**